AaronCHH/Udemy_Git-Going-Fast/Ch06_Conclusion.md

 #### New Courses and Discounts on Other Courses

 Congrats on making it to the end of this course.
-If you enjoyed my style of teaching, try out some of my other courses with an exclusive discount for my existing students -- use use coupon code**PC\_STUDENTS**with any of my other courses.
+If you enjoyed my style of teaching, try out some of my other courses with an exclusive discount for my existing students -- use use coupon code **PC\_STUDENTS** with any of my other courses.

 #### [GitHub Ultimate: Master Git and GitHub - Beginner to Expert](https://www.udemy.com/github-ultimate/?couponCode=PC_STUDENTS): only $15 \(50% off\)

-My newest course is called[GitHub Ultimate: Master Git and GitHub](https://www.udemy.com/github-ultimate/?couponCode=PC_STUDENTS)and it covers both Git and GitHub, but mainly focuses on the many features offered by the GitHub service.
+My newest course is called [GitHub Ultimate: Master Git and GitHub](https://www.udemy.com/github-ultimate/?couponCode=PC_STUDENTS) and it covers both Git and GitHub, but mainly focuses on the many features offered by the GitHub service.
 This comprehensive course will give anyone using Git an excellent head-start using the most popular Git hosting provider available.
 In my other courses on Git, I focus on Git and use GitHub simply to host Git repositories.
 This course really covers GitHub in-depth on its own -- including several features not directly related to Git or source control.

 Here are some of the critical skills anyone using GitHub should know: